velidp/Aplikacija-za-provjeru-isplativosti-kupovine-masine/README.md

 ## Getting Started

-To access the code and test the project, clone the repository and run it in a Visual Studio or other development environment that supports Python.
+To access the code and test the project, clone the repository and run it iVisual Studio.

 ## Application description
 The data entered are divided into four categories.